kamalarieff/cna/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The app will automatically reload when code changes.

+## `yarn run test`

+Runs all the unit tests.

+## `yarn run test:watch`

+Runs all the unit tests while watching for any changes in the code.

+This is extremely useful during development.

 ## `npm run build` or `yarn run build`